 Saltwaterflies.com was founded by Chris Windram in the spring of 1997.
-Mr. Windram began his career as a professional saltwater fly tier in the early nineteen-nineties, when the demand for quality saltwater flies was growing, and the supply of well-tied and well-designed flies was non-existant in many places.
+Mr. Windram began his career as a professional saltwater fly tier a few years earlier when the demand for quality saltwater flies was growing, and the supply of well-tied and well-designed flies was non-existant in many places.
 Mr. Windram made the commitment to tying saltwater flies full time by 1994, and was soon selling flies to top-end fly shops in various locations along the East Coast of the United States from Maine to Florida.
 Flies in hand, Chris would often travel to these shops on sales calls, and this created opportunities to sample the local fishing as well.
 Time not spent tying flies was spent fishing intensively, which provided chances to learn, improve fly fishing skills and ultimately to the designing and refinement of a series of saltwater fly patterns which remain important, productive patterns for many anglers to this day.
-A dedication to quality and service helped to round out Mr. Windram's excellent reputation as a full-time professional saltwater fly tyer.
+A dedication to quality and service helped to round out Mr. Windram's reputation as a full-time professional saltwater fly tyer.

 Mr. Windram's flies have been included in such fine books as Deke Meyer's Saltwater Flies - Over 700 of the Best, published in the mid-nineties, and later in Innovative Saltwater Flies by Bob Veverka, one of the finest and most beautiful books ever published on the subject.
 Saltwater fly tying and fishing articles penned by Chris at this time appeared in a variety of regional and national fishing publications.